-Ways to Improve Your FICO Score for Home Buying
+Improving Your FICO Score for Home buyers

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — Do you pay your bills on time ?

 Lenders want to make sure that giving you a loan isn't a risk for them.
 Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
 You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double the amount of an individual with a near perfect FICO score.

 Getting your credit in order is the best way to ease into purchasing a home.
 Call us at 405-340-4224 and we can help you get on the right track to the home of your dreams.

 There are methods to raise your score.
 Building your FICO score takes time.
 It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some methods to improve your credit score:

 - Keep your cards active.
 Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
 But, be sure to pay them off in one or two payments.